CrumpLab/cognition/docs/textbook/C7_Information_Processing.md

 ## Shannon's Information Theory

 There were numerous attendees at the cybernetics conferences whose contributions to the cybernetics movement were also foundational for the cognitive sciences.
 Most relevant for our current purposes was the American mathematician [Claude Shannon](https://en.wikipedia.org/wiki/Claude_Shannon) (1916 – 2001).
-His 1937, master's degree (MIT) was titled "A Symbolic Analysis of Relay and Switching Circuits".
+His 1937, master's degree (MIT) was titled "A Symbolic Analysis of Relay and Switching Circuits" [@shannonSymbolicAnalysisRelay1938].
 This was a theoretical paper about the math and logic behind the telephone exchange networks of the day.
 The exchanges had been automated so that they no longer required a human operator to connect one phone to another, and Shannon's analysis suggested more efficient designs for switches making the connections.
 The very same math would later be fundamental for the design of circuits in digital computers.
-In 1940 Shannon completed his Ph.D. titled, "An Algebra for Theoretical Genetics" based on his work at the Eugenic Record Office at Cold Springs Harbor Laboratory.
+In 1940 Shannon completed his Ph.D. titled, "An Algebra for Theoretical Genetics" [@shannonAlgebraTheoreticalGenetics1940] based on his work at the Eugenic Record Office at Cold Springs Harbor Laboratory.
 During world war II, he worked at Bell lab's on "A mathematical theory of cryptography", which involved methods to send and receive messages on communication lines that might have many other listeners besides the intended recipient.
 Then, in 1948-49 he published what is know called "Information theory" in his book "The Mathematical theory of communication" [@shannonMathematicalTheoryCommunication1949].

 Information Theory was not developed as a theory for cognition or psychology.
 It offers a way to mathematically describe general elements of communication systems, and found useful applications in many domains including psychology.
 We will focus on two ideas from information theory that became popular in early cognitive research.
 These are the concept of an information channel, and the idea that information can be measured and quantified using Shannon's formula for entropy ($H$).